-- 1. Shut down all the backup brokers.
+- 1. Shut down all the slave brokers.

-- 2. Shut down all the primary brokers.
+- 2. Shut down all the master brokers.

-- 3. Start all the primary brokers.
+- 3. Start all the master brokers.

-- 4. Start all the backup brokers.
+- 4. Start all the slave brokers.

-This sequence is particularly important in case of network replication for the following reasons.
-If the primary broker is shutdown first the backup broker will activate and accept all the client connections.
-Then when the backup broker is stopped the clients will attempt to reconnect to the broker that was active most recently i.e. backup.
-Now, when we start the backup and primary brokers the clients will keep trying to connect to the last connection i.e. with backup and will never be able to connect until we restart the client applications.
+This sequence is particularly important in case of network replication for the following reasons: If the master broker is shutdown first, the slave broker will come live and accept all the client connections.
+Then when the slave broker is stopped, the clients will remain connected to the last live connection i.e. slave.
+Now, when we start the slave and master brokers, the clients will keep trying to connecting to the last connection i.e. with slave and will never be able to connect until we restart the client applications.
 To avoid the hassle of restarting of client applications, we must follow the sequence as suggested above.

-38.3.
+37.3.
 Split-brain situation